 I wish to take this opportunity to extend my deepest sympathies to His Eminence Archbishop Demetrios, and also to the clergy and faithful of the Greek Orthodox Archdiocese of America.
 All of us have lost a friend, a loving pastor and a fervent advocate of unity.
 May he rest in peace.

-Death of Archbishop Iakovos
+Statement on the Death of Archbishop Iakovos

 Bishop Stephen E. Blaire of Stockton

 Chairman, Bishops' Committee for Ecumenical and Interreligious Affairs

 Halki Alumni Association Resolution

 On the passing onto the Lord of the former Archbishop Geron Iakovos of North and South America, very respected member and great benefactor of our Association, who, during the years that the School of Halki remained closed, contributed much to the work and mission of the School, the Executive Committee of the Halki Alumni Association, gathered at an at hoc meeting, decided the following:

 a) that the Association express the condolences of its members to His All Holiness, the Ecumenical Patriarch Bartholomew and His Eminence, Archbishop Demetrios of America;